05/08/2025

 About this site (in English)

-Welcome to the admittedly rather short English-language section of Wilfried Eckl-Dorna’s blog.
-I am an Austrian-born business journalist and content format developer based in Hamburg, Germany.
+Welcome to the (admittedly rather short) English-language section of Wilfried Eckl-Dorna’s blog.
+I am an Austrian-born business journalist and content format developer based in Munich, Germany.
 This blog provides background information to selected stories I have published and projects I have led – it’s some kind of “how I did it” as a personal portfolio.
 If you’re able to master the German language, you will find some insights (I hope) into the usual journalistic work process – from the idea to the research to the more mundane organisational stuff.

 I’ve written extensively about the coming era of electric vehicles and nascent new mobility business models.
 In addition to my reporting and editing work, I have developed new online content formats, e.g. a novel way of live reporting.
 For manager magazin, I have also devised a new way of listening to business news via Alexa, Amazon’s AI speech assistant on its Echo loudspeakers.
 In addition, I was in charge of developing exclusive video content for our site.